owenmeyer3/temperature-data-by-month/readMe.md

 ## User inputs
 Set these values in the inputs section of main.py
 * location - user can choose 1 or 2 weather station IDs to represent a project location.
 If weather station changed codes during the analysis, the second statin code will be used if the first cannot be found.
+Find coes in weatherData/stationCodes.csv
 * start_year - first year of analysis (inclusive)
 * end_year - last year of analysis (inclusive)
 * Psta - average atmospheric pressure of the location (psi).
 Needed for calculting wet bulb temperature from dry bulb temperature and dew point.